gxrwes/WAI-ModelDownloadManager/README.md

 - Added user interface improvements and bug fixes.
 - Enhanced the settings window to include credential management.
 - Improved download job management and logging.

-Feel free to contribute to this project by submitting issues or pull requests on the GitHub repository.